Dorcasdanladi/MOVIE-PERFORMANCE-ANALYSIS/README.md

 This analysis reveals that movie success is driven by multiple factors, including budget, genre, key contributors (directors, writers, and stars), and market trends.
 The following conclusions can be drawn:
 - Big budgets often lead to higher gross revenues, particularly in genres like Action and Drama
-- The influence of directors and stars is significant in determining a movie’s box office performance and critical reception.
+- The influence of directors and stars significantly determines a movie’s box office performance and critical reception.